ten-protocol/go-ten/README.md

 We use [EGo](https://www.edgeless.systems/products/ego/), an open source SDK for developing this confidential component.

-The Enclave exposes an [interface](go/common/enclave.go) over RPC which attempts to minimise the Trusted computing base(TCB).
+The Enclave exposes an [interface](go/common/enclave.go) over RPC which attempts to minimise the "trusted computing base"(TCB).

 The Enclave component has these main responsibilities: